 Since its inception during the late 1980s, additive technologies have transformed the way products are prototyped.
 Software and hardware have come a long way in the past decades.
 Prototyping by way of additive technologies continues to be one of the fastest and most cost-effective methods.
-While prototyping and additive technologies are ever-changing, so is the means of production.
-Today, the term additive manufacturing (AM) is more commonly utilized further downstream in the production phases of product development.
+While prototyping and additive technologies are ever-changing, so are the means of production.
+Today, the term Additive Manufacturing (AM) is more commonly utilized further downstream in the production phases of product development.

-Additive manufacturing (AM) constructs 3D models by layering materials.
-The object is made by following specifications laid out by a CAD design or digital 3D model.
+Additive manufacturing constructs 3D models by layering materials.
+The object is made by following specifications laid out by a Computer-Aided Design (CAD) or a digital 3D model.
 AM may use a number of materials from polymers, metals, glass, ceramics, foams, gels and more.
 Additive manufacturing applications include industrial tooling, customized products, production parts, a visualization tool in design and more.

 If you are searching for an economical solution for your project, AM can be the right choice.
-Rather than assembling your product from multiple components or using multiple machines and processes, creating a product may be as simple as a good design, material and a single device.
+Rather than assembling your product from multiple components or using multiple machines and processes, creating a product may be as simple as a good design, the right material and a single device.
 This also results in a lighter weight product.
 By selecting additive manufacturing, your product can make it to market at a rapid pace.
 Functional integration and adaptations can be directly designed into the product, reducing the number of development cycles and allowing a product to be produced quickly at a reduced cost.
+Additive manufacturing benefits include / /

-Go from design to a physical part in as little as one day using Fathoms additive manufacturing services.
+Go from design to a physical part in as little as one day using Fathom’s additive manufacturing services.
 If you have a deadline that needs to be met today, Fathom offers PolyJet printing for same-day pickup or shipment.
 Need it tomorrow?
-Fathom’s Next-Day 3D services include FDM technology, PolyJet and SLA.
-Both FDM, PolyJet and SLA are perfect for projects that require high resolution and excellent surface finish with the durability of engineering-grade thermoplastics.
+Fathom’s next-day 3D services include PolyJet, FDM, and SLA.
+All of these technologies—FDM, PolyJet and SLA—are perfect for projects that require high resolution and excellent surface finish with the durability of engineering-grade thermoplastics.
 At Fathom, we understand the importance of deadlines and are ready to help you cross that project off your list.
 Learn more about our same day and next day services.

 Demonstrate and test your design by using a large prototype made by Fathom.
-A large prototype allows you to discover any design issues early in the product development process before investing time and money for large-scale production.
-Need customer feedback?
-Present your large prototype to clients to learn if your product is user-friendly and gather valuable customer satisfaction data.
+A large prototype allows you to discover any design issues early in the product development process before investing time and money in large-scale production.
+Present your large prototype to clients to learn if your product is user-friendly in order to gather valuable customer satisfaction data.
 Large prototypes may also be used as a visual model for investors, helping you gain capital for production.
 Your team will also gain valuable insight into the manufacturing process and determine which method is the best fit while estimating production costs.
 Learn more about large prototypes.

 Rapid prototyping is the process of creating a physical part from a CAD design.
 The resulting rapid prototype can test a product design’s functionality or efficiency before the part is reproduced in larger volumes.
 Additive manufacturing methods allow companies to create a rapid prototype quickly.
-The benefits of rapid prototyping include the ability to gather valuable feedback from clients and investors, receive funding, make quick changes early in the product development cycle while reducing waste, saving time and effectively communicating a concept.
-Rapid prototypes may also be used to test fit, size and overall appearance.
+The benefits of rapid prototyping include the ability to gather valuable feedback from clients and investors, receive funding, make quick changes early in the product development cycle.
+Rapid prototypes can also reduce waste, save time and effectively communicate concepts.
+Rapid prototypes can also be used to test fit, size and overall appearance.

 Polymers, metals and ceramics are the primary types of materials used for additive manufacturing/3D printing.
 Additional materials may include different types of paper, food, or polymer adhesive sheets.
-Common polymers for 3D printing include acrylonitrile butadiene styrene (ABS) and polycarbonate (PC).
+Common polymers for 3D printing include Acrylonitrile Butadiene Styrene (ABS) and Polycarbonate (PC).
 Polymers can be combined to create a range of other materials that have different structural and aesthetic properties.
-Metals include steel, titanium, aluminum and cobalt chrome alloy.
-Ceramic materials are porcelain, silicone-carbide and silica/glass.
-The proper material must be matched to the appropriate additive manufacturing technology.
+3D printed metals include steel, titanium, aluminum and cobalt chrome alloy.
+3D printed ceramic materials are porcelain, silicone-carbide and silica/glass.
+The proper material must be matched with the appropriate additive manufacturing technology.
 No matter which material or additive technology you choose, you can expect a high-quality part from Fathom.
 Learn more about 3D printing materials.

 How does a PolyJet printer work?
 The PolyJet printer operates like an inkjet printer, but instead of using drops of ink, the printer extrudes photopolymers that solidify or cure under UV light.
 Layers are built on a build tray until the part is made.
 When an intricate design is desired, the 3D printer uses a gel-like support material that enables complex geometries.
 The gel is removed by soaking or water jetting.

-Is PolyJet an SLA?
+Is PolyJet a type of SLA technology?
 While both PolyJet and SLA use a resin cured by UV light, some notable differences are observed.
 First, there is no need for a resin bath like in SLA.
 Second, PJ printers utilize a gel material for the support that can be washed away, whereas SLA printers use break-away support materials.
 Lastly, PJ printers produce parts with no liquid resin residue, which means there is no need to wash the post-production piece.

-What is the stereolithography process?
-This technology is ideal for high-resolution finishes regarding medium- to large-sized parts.
-While there are fewer materials to choose from versus PolyJet, it is an extremely cost-effective solution for creating durable, aesthetically pleasing parts of considerable size on a tight deadline.
+What is the Stereolithography?
+Stereolithography technology is ideal for high-resolution finishes regarding medium- to large-sized parts.
+While there are fewer materials to choose from versus PolyJet, it is an extremely cost-effective solution for creating durable, aesthetically pleasing parts.
+SLA offers scalability due to the sizes of the machines, which allows the production of parts of considerable size.
 SLA is designed for parts that only require one material.
 Every component of the part must be made from a single material.

-What is the difference between stereolithography and 3D printing?
+What is the difference between Stereolithography and 3D printing?
 Stereolithography is a methodology of 3D printing.
 It is one of the earliest used methods of 3D printing technology.
-Chuck Hull patented SLA in 1984 as a process to create 3D objects by using thin layers and then curing using UV light.
+Chuck Hull patented SLA in 1984 as a process to create 3D objects by using thin layers and then curing those layers using UV light.

 How does an FDM 3D printer work?
 FDM is a filament-based additive technology distributed by a moving print head that extrudes a heated thermoplastic material in a pattern layer by layer onto a build platform.
 This technology includes the use of support material to create supportive structures removed by force or solution.
 During printing, the support and molding material takes the form of filaments or threads which are fed through a nozzle.
 The filament is then extruded onto the build platform.
 Both the nozzle and base are controlled by a computer following a CAD design.
 Production time depends on the size of the object being produced; the smaller the object, the quicker it will be made.

-What materials are used in Fused Deposition Modeling?
-The most common material used for FDM is acrylonitrile butadiene styrene (ABS).
-Other materials used in FDM include thermoplastic polyurethane elastomer (TPU), Antero™ 800NA (polyetherketoneketone), ULTEM™ 1010 resin (polyetherimide), ULTEM 9085 resin (polyetherimide) and other thermoplastics.
+What materials are used in FDM?
+The most common material used for FDM is Acrylonitrile Butadiene Styrene (ABS).
+Other materials used in FDM include Thermoplastic Polyurethane Elastomer (TPU), Antero™ 800NA (polyetherketoneketone), ULTEM™ 1010 resin (polyetherimide), ULTEM 9085 resin (polyetherimide) and other thermoplastics.

-What is Multi Jet Fusion?
-A relatively new technology, Multi Jet Fusion (MJF), builds parts by layers.
+What is Multi Jet Fusion (MJF)?
+Multi Jet Fusion technology is a relatively new technology.
+Like other 3D printing technologies, MJF builds parts layer-by-layer.
 A thin layer of powder is placed repeatedly onto a print bed.
 The inkjet array inside the print carriage makes a sweeping motion over the print bed, releasing two agents downward; a fusing agent and a detailing agent.
 The fusing agent fuses the powder together.
 The detailing agent is used to reduce fusing at the part boundary in order to achieve greater detail.

 Multi Jet Fusion is perfect for projects that require a higher density, smooth surface and low porosity.
 With little need for post-production finishing, lead times are much shorter.